Sil-Per/silvia-site/content/posts/Tips_Document.md

 ### *Speeding up code: some specific tips*

 * Functions vs loops.
 Though this can depend on the situation, functions are in many cases faster options than loops to run a task repeatedly.
   In R we can use `lapply`, `sapply`, to apply the same function to a set of objects.

   In STATA, we can also create "functions", which are called "programs".
 They can be stored as .ado files but can also be written on a .do file.
--Example: recalibrate_constants.ado.
-I Stata, you can use the package "parallel"
+  - You can read mor on ado files in the (Stata manual)[https://www.stata.com/manuals/u17.pdf#u17Ado-files] .
+In Stata, you can use the package "parallel" for parallel computing.

   In python, we can create functions inline or in separate files and import them as we import packages.

 * Some parallel computing packages:
   * R: `furr`, `future`